flediak/logreg_classifier/README.md

 # logreg_classifier
 A simple vectorized python code for binary classification based logistic regression.
-The number number of input features and the order for the decision boundary polynomial are variable.
+The number of input features and the order for the decision boundary polynomial are variable.

 # example